esmini/esmini/README.md

 If you want to build yourself, please find some instructions [here](docs/BuildInstructions.md).

 ## Related work
+### pyoscx
+[pyoscx](https://github.com/pyoscx/pyoscx) is a Python based scenario creation framework.
+The idea is to write scenarios in a high-level script format and automatically generate the OpenSCENARIO 1.0 XML counterpart.

 ### Scenario video clip generator
 [esmini-visualizer](https://github.com/matthewcoyle-cpc/esmini-visualiser) is a tool to automatically generate video visualizations of scenarios.